 Celebrating with a Conscience.

-Pride provides a platform for every part of Cape Town’s LGBT+ community (lesbian, gay, bisexual, trans*, queer, questioning, intersex, non-binary, asexual, polysexual, genderqueer and gender variant people) to raise awareness of LGBT+ issues and campaign for the freedoms that will allow them to live their lives on a genuinely equal footing.
-Our annual Parade through the heart of the CBD gives us a chance to be visible and speak loudly to the rest of the city about what we have achieved, how far we have come and what is still needed.
+Pride provides a platform for Cape Town’s LGBTQI+ community to raise awareness of issues and campaign for the freedoms that will allow us to live our lives on a genuinely equal footing.
+Our annual Cape Town Pride Festival in February, culminating in the Pride Parade and Mardi Gras, is our opportunity to be visible and speak loudly to the rest of the city about what we have achieved, how far we have come and what is still needed.
+It is also a Celebration of who we are.

 Our Mission